AmadiDelight1/Delight-Repository/Project/Personal Finance Analysis README.md

 ----

 ## PREPARATION TOOLS
+  - Zapier: This was used to create a workflow for the gmail, goodle drive and Power BI, in other to achieve automation.
   - Power Query: This was used as a transformation and cleaning stage for the data before it was imported to the Power BI.
   - Power BI: This was used for analysis and visualization.
 A process achieved through DAX measures and visual tool  features in Power BI desktop.